Dice

 Ain’t no count, mold’s all through it

-other spellings: ain’t any count, of value, and worth a lick
+variations: ain’t any count, of value, worth a lick

 ★ "You’ll mostly hear ‘ain’t any count’ as a way of saying worthless.
 But the positive form - ‘Is it any count?’ - is also common when asking if something’s decent. ★